Hyundai Flying Car: Key Patents behind Air Taxi

 The figure below shows a lifting state of the takeoff and landing air mobility.

-The patent, EP3858702A2, describes a method for providing driving guideline in Hyundai’s eVTOL, which includes these steps as illustrated in the following figure:
+The patent, EP3858702A2, describes a method for providing driving guideline in Hyundai’s Flying Car, which includes these steps as illustrated in the following figure:

 • Triggering: Initiating a driving guideline provision instruction in the moving object.